 Step 4: Begin and complete Internship and Residency

 After Medical school is officially complete, graduates now get a limited license to practice and see patients.
 However, they must do so under supervision.
 All future Dermatology residents must complete a one year Internship, also known as transitional or preliminary year.
 During this time, trained students, who now have a M.D. or D.O. degree work in teaching hospitals, clinics, and emergency departments to see patients and learn skills for a broad understanding of medicine.
-The USMLE Step 3 or COMLEX Level 3 must also completed during this time.
+The USMLE Step 3 or COMLEX Level 3 must also be completed during this time.

 Dermatology residency is highly competitive three year program.
 It is during this time, that Residents in Dermatology finally participate in a comprehensive program that focuses entirely upon Dermatologic Medicine.
 During this time resident physicians practice in many different areas including consulting with inpatient and outpatient dermatological problems, dermatologic surgery, dermatology electives, dermatopathology, and in dermatologic research.
 Residents also participate in conferences, national and international events, and are encouraged to publish their findings.